devonfw-sample/devon4j-kafka-employeeapp/README.md

 # sample-application

-This application shows how devon-kafka works with the test method saveAndDeleteEmployeeViaKafkaService.
+This application shows how devon4j-kafka works with the test method `saveAndDeleteEmployeeViaKafkaService`.
 This test menthod has 2 checks:
 * sends an employee information to the kafka using MessageSender of devon-kafka and consuming it with the Listener service classes implemented as part of this application and saves it in Db(using MessageProcessor).
 Its validated using another service findEmployeeByCriteria.
 * Send an employeeId information to the kakfa using MessageSender of devon-kafka and consuming it with the listener service classes implemented as part of this application and deletes the employee corresponding to the employeeId consumed(using MessageProcessor).